Zika Vaccines

 ZPIV is a Zika virus vaccine candidate with purified formalin-inactivated Zika virus.
 In June 2023, a study found ZPIV to be well tolerated in flavivirus-naive and primed adults; bat immunogenicity varied significantly according to antecedent flavivirus vaccination status.
 Immune bias towards the flavivirus antigen of initial exposure and the timing of vaccination may have impacted responses.
 In this phase 1 clinical trial, a third ZPIV dose overcame much, but not all, of the discrepancy in immunogenicity.

 TAK-426 (PIZV) is a purified, inactivated, alum-adjuvanted, whole Zika virus vaccine candidate.
-The Zika virus vaccine is being tested to provide safety and immunogenicity data to enable the vaccine to be further developed clinically.
+It is being tested to provide safety and immunogenicity data for further clinical development.

 iosBio OraPro-Zika is an orally administered Zika virus vaccine candidate based on a non-replicating human adenovirus type 5 (AdHu5) (E1/E3 deleted) expressing Zika transgenes.

 GEO-ZM02 is constructed using a modified vaccinia Ankara vector platform.
-Preclinical studies demonstrated that a single dose of GEO-ZM02 provided 100% protection against a lethal dose of the Zika virus.
+Preclinical studies demonstrated that a single dose of GEO-ZM02 provided 100% protection against a lethal Zika virus.
 This Zika vaccine is based on the virus's NS1 protein ka, which is not associated with antibody-dependent enhancement of infection.

 Ad26.ZIKV.001 is a replication-incompetent human adenovirus serotype 26 (ad26) vector vaccine candidate.
 In a clinical trial, researchers found two doses of oAd26.
 ZIKV.
 001 were safe, causing mild to moderate reactogenicity and induced persistent neutralizing antibody responses.
 The single dose had lower peak antibodies but was durable after one year.